leonuz/monitor/README.md

 ---

 ### About YAMPS
-It is a program written in bash, with the purpose of showing how with Tput it is easy to manipulate the console of linux systems, interacting with the size, shape and color.
+It is a program written in bash, with the purpose of showing how it's easy to manipulate the console of linux systems using Tput, interacting with the size, shape and color.

 Among the information that YAMPS is able to give, you can find:
 - Kernel and Linux version